Gr-Anderson/Project4/README.md

 ##### How did you represent the map as a graph?

-By making each element of the map a node, and connecting each Node to their adjacent Nodes we made a grapj
+By making each element of the map a node, and connecting each Node to their adjacent Nodes we made a graph

 ##### Explain which graph representation you used and how you determined the relationship between vertices include the edges and their weights.